kkron4221/node_newsApp/README.md

-This app is news and SNS
+This app is an app that acquires and displays website news and SNS timelines.

-This app need to
+The following installation is required for this app.